Rise to Success: Career Highlights of DeSean Jackson

 2008: Declared for NFL Draft

-In 2008, DeSean Jackson officially declared for the NFL draft after a successful college career at California.
+In 2008, DeSean Jackson declared for the NFL draft after leaving Cal following the 2007 season.

 2008: Drafted by Philadelphia Eagles

-In 2008, DeSean Jackson was selected by the Philadelphia Eagles in the second round of the NFL draft, launching his professional career.
+In 2008, DeSean Jackson was selected by the Philadelphia Eagles in the second round of the NFL draft.

 In 2009, DeSean Jackson was selected to the Sporting News' All-Pro team as a punt returner, averaging 15.2 yards per punt return as the league leader.

-In 2010, DeSean Jackson was selected to the Pro Bowl as a starting wide receiver and a kick returner, marking the first time a player was selected at two different positions in Pro Bowl history.
+DeSean Jackson was selected to the 2010 Pro Bowl as a starting wide receiver and a kick returner.
+At the Pro Bowl, Jackson caught six passes for a team-high 101 yards and two touchdowns.

 On March 1, 2012, DeSean Jackson received the Eagles' franchise tag.